theshadow27/docs-mcp-server/README.md

-# Docs MCP Server: Enhance Your AI Coding Assistant
+# Docs MCP Server: Your AI's Up-to-Date Documentation Expert

 AI coding assistants often struggle with outdated documentation, leading to incorrect suggestions or hallucinated code examples.
 Verifying AI responses against specific library versions can be time-consuming and inefficient.

-The **Docs MCP Server** addresses these challenges by providing a personal, always-current knowledge base for your AI assistant.
-It acts as a bridge, connecting your LLM directly to the **latest official documentation** from thousands of software libraries.
+The **Docs MCP Server** solves this by acting as a personal, always-current knowledge base for your AI assistant.
+Its primary purpose is to **index 3rd party documentation** – the libraries you actually use in your codebase.
+It scrapes websites, GitHub repositories, package managers (npm, PyPI), and even local files, cataloging the docs locally.
+It then provides powerful search tools via the Model Context Protocol (MCP) to your coding agent.

+This enables your LLM agent to access the **latest official documentation** for any library you add, dramatically improving the quality and reliability of generated code and integration details.

 By grounding AI responses in accurate, version-aware context, the Docs MCP Server enables you to receive concise and relevant integration details and code snippets, improving the reliability and efficiency of LLM-assisted development.

-It's **free**, **open-source**, runs **locally** for privacy, and integrates seamlessly with your workflow via the Model Context Protocol (MCP).
+It's **free**, **open-source**, runs **locally** for privacy, and integrates seamlessly into your development workflow.

 ## Why Use the Docs MCP Server?